 With a minimum of 500 hours of unused accrued sick leave, you will earn an additional 1.0% of Final Average Earnings ("FAE").
-For unused accrued sick leave over 500 hours, you will earn .1% for each additional 100 hours of unused sick leave, up to a maximum of 4%.
+For unused accrued sick leave over 500 hours, you will earn .1% for each additional 100 hours of unused sick leave.